mach-composer/mach-composer-cli/docs/src/howto/ci/github.md

 ## MACH stack deployment

-How to set up the deployment process for your MACH configuration.
+How to set up the deployment process for your MACH Composer configuration.

 ### Providing credentials